rsp34/take-home-pay-calculator/readme.md

   - [x] Update PayItem with applicableTaxes and taxAmounts
   - [x] Rewrite Payslip.computeTaxes() to use registry
   - [x] Add a Payslip.print?
-  - [x] Clarify nomenclature around compute and calculate as it's confusing
+  - [x] Clarify nomenclature around compute and calculate as its confusing
-  - [ ] Create UK tax setup with registration
+  - [x] Create UK tax setup with registration
 - [ ] Complete UKIncomeTax and UKNationalInsurance implementations
+- [ ] Move applyRate into its own file?
+- [ ] Assess where classes are necessary...
 - [ ] Overload operators for summation and division
 - [ ] Improve main function (CLI interface)
 - [ ] Implement testing